CUSPhack/Hack1-2017-8/README.md

 7-8 socialize and CLEAN UP!

-PITCHES CHEAT SHEET
+### Rules to submit a pitch

-Pitch: make sure
+make sure
-Data is available and identified
+- Data is available and identified
-Deliverable is clear
+- Deliverable is clear
-Skills needed are stated
+- Skills needed are stated

-### RULES
+### Rules for hackers

 Work collaboratively and iteratively, set reasonable goals, spend enough time on the presentation